 Quarto is based on Pandoc and uses its variation of markdown as its underlying document syntax (see https://quarto.org)

-header) to generate the different types of documents (e.g., HTML, PDF, …).
+This means we can use Markdown syntax6 (together with the information in the YAML header) to generate the different types of documents (e.g., HTML, PDF, …).

 The information is very dense, so do not expect to remember everything.